 “Indeed, those who recite the Book of Allah and establish prayer and spend (in His cause) out of what We have provided them, secretly and publicly, (can) expect a profit that will never perish.”
 [Fatir: 29]

 That is why we should spend more time reading the Qur’an during the month of Ramadan as compared to other days.

 Reciting and listening to the Qur’an during Taraweeh or Qiyam ul Layl (voluntary night prayers) will be a means of intercession on the Day of Judgment.
 ‘Abdullah ibn ‘Amr radhiAllahu ‘anhu narrated that the Prophet salAllahu ‘alayhi wa sallam said,

 “The fast and the Qur’an are two intercessors for the servant of Allah on the Day of Resurrection.
 The fast will say, ‘O Lord, I prevented him from his food and desires during the day.
 Let me intercede for him.’
 The Qur’an will say, ‘I prevented him from sleeping at night.
 Let me intercede for him.’
 And their intercession will be accepted.”
 [Musnad Ahmad, Vol.11, 6626]

-We also learn from the narration of ‘Abdullah ibn ‘Abbas radhiAllahu ‘anhu that reading the Qur’an during the night is better as compared to that done during the day for the Prophet salAllahu ‘alayhi wa sallam used to Jibreel every night.
+We also learn from the narration of ‘Abdullah ibn ‘Abbas radhiAllahu ‘anhu that reading the Qur’an during the night is better as compared to that done during the day for the Prophet salAllahu ‘alayhi wa sallam used to recite to Jibreel every night.